rpng/lips/lips_matlab/ReadMe.md

 1. First open the matlab folder in matlab
 2. Specify the floorplane, trajectory file, and the LIDAR specification
 3. Run the "MAINSCRIPT.m" file to generate the IMU, LIDAR, and LIDAR planes clouds
-4. Copy files saved in the "lins_simulator/output/" to a subfolder
+4. Copy files saved in the "lips_simulator/output/" to a subfolder
-5. In your ROS workspace one can launch the node to publish this data
-    * Example command: `rosrun lins_simulator pubSimulation <path_to_data>`
-    * Can create a launch file to edit the noise values
-    * Publishes true pose and noisy measurements
-6. Can record a rosbag of the data, or play it normally
+5. Publish onto ROS using the lips_simulator package

 ## Floorplan File Format